 I did a survey a while back on people who make at least $100,000.
-I asked how long they had been with their current company, and 201 out of 331 (61%) of respondents stated that they had been there at least five years.
+I asked how long they had been with their current company, and 201 out of 331 (61%) respondents stated they had been there at least five years.

 When to Change Course

 Interestingly enough, 87 (26%) of the respondents reported that they had been at their company for two or fewer years, so the rule of getting into one job and sticking it out for a lifetime is not hard and fast.
-I also wouldn't recommend continuing to flip burgers for the rest of your life if you want to make some serious cash.
+I wouldn't recommend continuing to flip burgers for the rest of your life if you want to make some serious cash.